CCHS-Melbourne/ESPlant/STM_Firmware/README.md

 * No low power modes yet.
 Due to interrupt-driven architecture is should be fairly easy to use WFE or STOP mode in the main loop, rather than a busy wait.

+# License

+Original code under src/ and inc/ is licensed under the New BSD License as per source file headers.

+Other library code is from STM32Cube and carries their license.